 Commercial Filming/Still Photography Application Form

-A permit is required for any filming or photography done by photojournalists and other members of the media within the boundary of Hamilton Grange National Memorial.
+A Commercial Filming/Still Photography Permit is required for any filming or photography done by photojournalists and other members of the media within the boundary of Hamilton Grange National Memorial.

 For more information regarding special use, commercial filming, and/or short term leasing at Hamilton Grange National Memorial, contact the Special Use Permits Coordinator at (212) 825-6990.